Tanzyingsz/DDM-Dissertation/Online survey round1.md

 1. Adequate amount of gamification like multiple choice might engage the audience.
 2. The length and the number of stories inside a page has to be reasonable.
 Too less, user might find the website too boring to browse through.
 Too much, user will have no patient going through all of the content.
 3. Always give user the choice to skip unless it is absolutely necessary to stay in a certain page.
 User might leave because they cannot immediately jump to the section they want.
+4. The proformance of a page matters.
+When a website burn the laptop hard or not interact fluently, user will get negative impression.

 **UI**